maziac/DeZog/design/design.md

 ## Code Coverage

 Code coverage can be enabled in the launch settings.
-Everytime the program is stopped the "Remote" will send information about the executed addresses.
+Every time the program is stopped the "Remote" will send information about the executed addresses.
 DeZog will then highlight the covered lines.
 This is available everywhere (e.g. during debugging or during execution of unit tests).
+The stored addresses are long addresses, for zsim and for ZEsarUX.

-xxx is either the DebugSessionClass or the Z80UnitTests.
+For ZEsarUX though the values are not safe to be correct because ZEsarUX originally only returns 64k addresses. xxx is either the DebugSessionClass or the Z80UnitTestRunner.

 ```puml
 hide footbox